largaret/capp-30239-static-project/milestones/feedback-session.md

 ![source: https://www.transitchicago.com/maps/system/](slippymap_system.png)
 Type: map
 These map shows the number of jobs within a 45-minute commute by car and by transit respectively in Cook County.
 This illustrates how well different parts of the city are connected to the economic center of Chicago.
 Road and rail maps are provided for context.

-## What form do you envision your final narrative taking? (e.g. An article incorporating the images?
-A poster?
-An infographic?)
-I envision the final output of this project as an infographic showing both broad comparisons between the five cities and explorations of features of the individual cities.